 The device config line configures device com2 to listen to CTS signals from the modem and send RTS signals to the modem.
 The dtron keyword tells the modem that the router is ready to accept calls.
 The transmit/receive buffer size is set to 1024 bytes.
 The modem keyword indicates that a modem is attached to the device.
-Finally, the speed is set to 9600 bps, the device is marked as running, and the enable keyword turns the physical device on, making it ready to transmit or receive data.
+Finally, the speed is set at 3, the device is marked as running, and the enable keyword enables the processing of interrupts on incoming data.